Tarek-Radi/E-commerce-Data-Pipeline/README.md

 - How to define fact table grain
 - How to apply dbt tests for data quality
 - Why `source()` and `ref()` are important for lineage and dependency tracking
+- How KPI models can turn warehouse data into business-ready insights

 ---

 ## 🧠 Personal Learnings

-Through this project, I gained hands-on experience building a complete data pipeline from scratch, including data ingestion, transformation, testing, and data modeling.
+Through this project, I gained hands-on experience building a complete data pipeline from scratch, including data ingestion, transformation, testing, data modeling, and KPI development.

 The most valuable learning was understanding how real-world data engineering systems are structured using layered architecture and how dbt helps enforce clean transformations, data quality, and maintainability.